It’s not the mango that makes you fat. It’s usually some or all of the following:

 It’s Rich in Vitamins and Minerals: Mangoes are loaded with antioxidants and Vitamin A, C, E, Thiamine and several minerals.

-Boosts memory and concentration: mangos are Excellent for children.
+- Boosts Memory & Concentration: Mangoes are Excellent for children.
 Serve during breakfast or while they are studying for exams, as mango has the ability to boost concentration levels and memory.

 For those watching their weight, indulge in a mango a day, if it’s a large mango, share it.
 If you have two mangoes in a day (Key is to be moderate), then have other low sugar fruits like banana, berries, oranges, on that day and eat fibre foods.